On the critical-subcritical moments of moments of random characteristic polynomials: a GMC perspective: Introduction

 With these ideas in mind, we can rewrite our exponential functional as

-and attribute the blow-up behaviour to the presence of the term $e^{\gamma(p-1)\Ma} = e^{2\mu \Ma}$ in the expectation.
+and attribute the blow-up behaviour to the presence of the term $e^{\gamma(p_c-1)\Ma} = e^{2\mu \Ma}$ in the expectation.

 The use of Williams' result is inspired by an earlier paper \cite{RV2019} on the tail expansions of 2-dimensional GMC measures, but the analysis there concerns negative moments and is closer in spirit to our ``continuity from below" discussion in \Cref{lem:lower} or \Cref{app:lowercont}.
-Our main theorem, however, concerns positive moments, and it is crucial to identify the range of $\Ma$ which contributes to the leading order of the exponential functional.
+Our main theorem, however, concerns positive moments which require a different treatment, and it is crucial to identify the range of $\Ma$ that contributes to the leading order of the exponential functional.
 Not surprisingly, this is given by $\{\Ma \le \mu T\}$ as supported by the intuition of law of large numbers.

 \paragraph{Organisation of the paper.} The remainder of this article is organised as follows. \begin{itemize} \item In \Cref{sec:prelim}, we compile a list of results that will be used in our proofs.
-This includes a collection of methods for the analysis of Gaussian processes, as well as various facts about path distribution of Brownian motions with drift. \item Our proofs are presented in \Cref{sec:mainproof}.
+This includes a collection of methods for the analysis of Gaussian processes, as well as various facts about path distribution of Brownian motions with drift.

+\item Our main proofs are presented in \Cref{sec:mainproof}.
 We first study a slightly unrelated \Cref{lem:lower} to illustrate how the path decomposition results may be used in our analysis.
 We then go back to \Cref{theo:main}, showing how the general problem may be reduced to one concerning the exactly log-correlated field from which we obtain our main result.
-After proving a technical estimate, we then extend our result to \Cref{cor:main}.
+After establishing a technical estimate, we then extend our result to \Cref{cor:main}.
+The section concludes with the proof of \Cref{theo:CUEinteger} on CUE moments of moments.

-\item For completeness, we explain in the appendices how the leading order coefficient in \Cref{theo:main} may be seen as the renormalised limit of GMC moments from below, as well as the reason why GMC heuristic \eqref{eq:GMCheuristic} for random matrix models should fail completely as one goes beyond the critical-subcritical regime. \end{itemize}
+\item For completeness, we explain in the appendices the current status of the subcritical-subcritical asymptotics \eqref{eq:cue_subsub}, and how the leading order coefficient in \Cref{theo:main} may be seen as the renormalised limit of GMC moments from below.
+We also discuss the reason why GMC heuristics \eqref{eq:GMCheuristic} for random matrix models should fail completely as one goes beyond the critical-subcritical regime, and comment briefly on the validity of the strong asymptotics for Toeplitz determinants with slowly merging singularities which is used in \Cref{subsec:CUEproof}. \end{itemize}

-\paragraph{Acknowledgements} MDW would like to thank Benjamin Fahs for helpful comments on Toeplitz determinants with merging singularities.
-The current work is supported by ERC Advanced Grant 740900 (LogCorRM).